 All our products use Wi-Fi antennas that are permitted in accordance with EMC directives and regulations.
 However, your mobile phone may show better Wi-Fi coverage than the charging station, because it uses different standards.
 If your phone's signal is weak, the charging station's connection might be poor.

-- Power levels: Adjust the power on each router to prevent signal overlap.
+- Adjusting power levels on each router to prevent overlapping signals.

 Changing network settings without owner access